Corruption Proofing of Legislation

 In April 2017 RAI Secretariat produced a Montenegro: Assessment Report on Corruption Proofing.
-The report is available in English language only at the moment and translation to local langauge is underway.
+The report is available in English language.

 * This designation is without prejudice to positions on status, and is in line with UNSCR 1244/1999 and the ICJ Opinion on the Kosovo declaration of independence.